publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch11/m__us_usc_t12_s1441b.md

         (1) __Treatment for certain purposes__

-            Except as provided in subsection (f)(7)(B) of this section, the Funding Corporation shall be treated as a Federal Home Loan Bank for purposes of [section 1433 of this title][/us/usc/t12/s1433] (to the extent such section relates to State, municipal, and local taxation) and [section 1443 of this title][/us/usc/t12/s1443].
+            Except as provided in subsection (f)(7)(B), the Funding Corporation shall be treated as a Federal Home Loan Bank for purposes of [section 1433 of this title][/us/usc/t12/s1433] (to the extent such section relates to State, municipal, and local taxation) and [section 1443 of this title][/us/usc/t12/s1443].

         (2) __Federal Reserve banks as depositaries and fiscal agents__